mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 rifle cartridge fired that determines the weapon's base characteristics.

-The intent from the outset was to create a high- capacity weapon, and in this the designers succeeded.
+The intent from the outset was to create a high-capacity weapon, and in this the designers succeeded.
 Nominal magazine size is 43 rounds, but
 42 are normally loaded to prevent misfeeds.
 Standard magazines cost Cr14 unloaded, with an extended casket magazine available for support work.
 These cost Cr28 and hold 64 rounds.

-•  (A)Rifle Configuration: The standard configura-
-tion of this weapon is a lightweight assault rifle of conventional layout, with an effective range of around 300m.
-The variable scope/ sight permits accurate fire out to much great- er distances, and is rarely dismounted.
+•  (A)Rifle Configuration: The standard configura-tion of this weapon is a lightweight assault rifle of conventional layout, with an effective range of around 300m.
+The variable scope/ sight permits accurate fire out to much great-er distances, and is rarely dismounted.
 Barrel and stock can be detached in a matter of moments without the use of tools.
 Some users prefer to use a folding stock, which reduces